5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 		- Required to enable the `VMM-x86_64` so OTA updates work when `SecureBootModel` is  set to `Disabled` (necessary when using NVIDIA Kepler Cards in macOS 12+).
 	- `AppleALC.kext`: Slimmed version which only contains Layout `17`

+6. **Kernel/Quirks**:
-6. **Kernel/Quirks**: If your BIOS does not provide the option to disable CFG Lock, either update it or enable `AppleXcpmCfgLock` instead.
-In this case you also need to enable RestrictEvents.kext to the
+	- If your BIOS does not provide the option to disable CFG Lock (requires BIOS Update), enable the `AppleXcpmCfgLock` Quirk instead.
+	- If you don't use Windows on your system, you can disable `CustomSMBIOSGuid` (prohibits injecting SMBIOS data into Windows)

 7. **Misc/Security**:
 	- `SecureBootModel`: